 The Chamuera Thermo Parka is the best men’s jacket for everyday wear.
 It is heavily insulated with synthetic fiber, meaning it will stay warm even if it gets wet.
 And it’s unlikely to ever get drenched, thanks to the water repellent fabric and DWR coating.
-It has five zippered pockets total, as well as adjustable hem, cuffs and hood.
+It has five zippered pockets total, as well as an adjustable hem, cuffs, and hood.

 When it comes to Mammut hiking jackets for men, my favorite option for cold weather is the Convey Down jacket.
 It is extremely lightweight and packable, offering superb warmth without practically any bulk.
-The jacket has DWR coating for good water resistance, and the adjustable hem and cuffs allow for great range of motion.
+The jacket has a DWR coating for good water resistance, and the adjustable hem and cuffs allow for a great range of motion.
 It’s also highly breathable, which is essential for long hikes.

 In terms of options for women, The Rime Hybrid Flex is easily one of the best and most versatile jackets available from Mammut.
-It is wind and water resistant, with synthetic insulation and waterproof center front zipper.
+It is wind and water-resistant, with synthetic insulation and a waterproof center front zipper.
 It’s also quite stretchy so you’ll have excellent freedom of movement, while the weight and packability make it convenient to carry the jacket anywhere.
 Plus, the overall design of this Mammut jacket is simple and sleek, so it perfectly fits into both urban and outdoor environments.

 Head over to Amazon to see the prices and size availability of these Mammut jackets.
 And if you’re open to options from other brands, go through our related posts for ideas on other great jackets for men and women!